Ōgaki: Climate

-The city has a climate characterized by characterized by hot and humid summers, and mild winters (Köppen climate classification Cfa).
+The city has a climate characterized by hot, humid summers, and mild winters (Köppen climate classification Cfa).
 The average annual temperature in Ōgaki is 16.0 C. The average annual rainfall is 1963.5 mm with July as the wettest month.
 The temperatures are highest on average in August, at around 28.1 C, and lowest in January, at around 4.7 C.

 Demographics

 Per Japanese census data, the population of Ōgaki peaked around the year 2000 and has declined slightly since.

 History

 The area around Ōgaki was part of traditional Mino Province.
 During the Edo period, the area developed as a castle town for Ōgaki Domain under the Tokugawa shogunate.
 In the post-Meiji restoration cadastral reforms, the town of Ogaki was established within Anpachi District, Gifu Prefecture with the creation of the modern municipalities system on July 1, 1889.
 It was raised to city status on April 1, 1918.
 The city suffered severe flooding during the 1934 Muroto typhoon, and was largely destroyed in six air raids in 1945.